 6.1 Except when summary expulsion is justified, by reason of the nature and severity of an incident or offence, a student whose behaviour is unsatisfactory shall, before disciplinary action is taken, be:

-6.2 The notification of complaint, and any warnings given, must be recorded in writing and sighted, and preferably signed by the student concerned.
-The student must be provided with a copy on request.
+6.2 the notification of complaint, and any warnings given, must be recorded in writing and sighted, and preferably signed, by the student concerned.
+The student must be provided with a copy.